-I have OCD and ruminate about doubts and what-ifs such as what if I lose my mind or what if I develop the early onset of dementia.
-When I go shopping or eat out at a restaurant it feels like I’m watching myself in a film where the quality of real life seems to have become lost in the slow rhythm of the “movie”.
+Question: “I’ve been diagnosed with OCD coupled with depersonalisation/derealisation and I ruminate on doubts and what-ifs about losing my mind or getting the early onset of dementia.
+It feels like I’m watching myself in a movie where the quality of life seems to have become lost in the slow rhythm of that movie.
+Why does this happen?”

 What can I do?

-Well first, let me explain how imagined possibilities in OCD are focused on faulty reasoning linked to thought–action fusion (TAF).
-What happens with TAF is that a person thinks as though their obsessive-related fear will be more likely to happen simply because they thought about it.
-This is despite knowing the idea is irrational.
-Now add to the experience a dissociative state and you’ll see how TAF is very similar.
-That is, you think the likelihood of developing the early onset of dementia or losing your mind during an intense dissociated episode outweighs the higher possibility that you won’t.
-The overwhelming sensation overrides sensible reasoning, similar to the imagined possibilities seen in OCD – e.g., what if my lack of concentration really means I’m losing my memory.
+Well first, let me explain how imagined possibilities in OCD focus on faulty reasoning linked to thought–action fusion (TAF).
+What happens with TAF is that a person thinks as though their obsessive-related fear will be more likely to occur despite knowing this is irrational.
+Now add to the experience derealisation and you’ll see how TAF is very similar.
+That is, you think the likelihood of developing the early onset of dementia/Alzheimer’s during an intense derealised or depersonalised state outweighs the higher possibility that you won’t.

 What are the solutions?